microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/directoryobject_getmemberobjects.md

+---
+title: "Get member objects"
+description: " Returns all the groups and directory roles that a user, group, or directory object is a member of.
+This function is transitive. "
+---

 # Get member objects

  Returns all the groups and directory roles that a user, group, or directory object is a member of.
 This function is transitive.
  > Note: Only users can be members of directory roles.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|